-- The Group participates in the United Nations Global Compact and supports the universal principle of labor standards advocated by the United Nations regarding "approval of freedom of association and the right to collective bargaining." - The Company and principal consolidated subsidiaries have formed labor unions.
-They maintain harmonious labor-management relations even at companies without labor unions. - The Company has adopted a union-shop system, and 100% of employees subject to labor agreements are members of the labor union (number of labor union members: 4,435 [as of March 31, 2023]). - In the common labor-management goal of "developing the company and improving the welfare of union members," the Company has established various specialized labor-management committees, such as the "Agreement Management Expert Committee" and the "Manpower Measures Expert Committee."
+- The Company participates in the United Nations Global Compact and supports the universal principle of labor standards advocated by the United Nations regarding "approval of freedom of association and the right to collective bargaining." - The Company and principal consolidated subsidiaries have formed labor unions.
+They maintain harmonious labor-management relations even at companies without labor unions. - The Company has adopted a union-shop system, and 100% of employees subject to labor agreements are members of the labor union (number of labor union members: 4,319 [as of March 31, 2024]). - In the common labor-management goal of "developing the company and improving the welfare of union members," the Company has established various specialized labor-management committees, such as the "Agreement Management Expert Committee" and the "Manpower Measures Expert Committee."
 Along with this, based on the agreements between labor and management, the Company is working on various measures and improving working conditions and environments.
-The Company also holds labor-management conferences on a regular basis to facilitate communication between labor and management, such as explaining management policies, management plans, and company-wide performance to the labor union.
+The Company also holds "labor-management conferences" twice a year (in the spring and fall) to facilitate communication between labor and management, such as by explaining management policies, management plans, and company-wide performance to the labor union. - Under the labor agreements, the Company takes into fair consideration the requests, health conditions, and skills of union members when transferring them to other departments due to administrative reasons.
+It also informs the labor union without delay when conducting personnel transfers and organizational changes.